If there was one crime in society that could be said to be the most perverse, it

 'Employ aversion therapy.
 To cancel out the pleasurableness (sic) of masturbating,

 associate something very distasteful with the act.
-For example, imagine bathing in
+For example, imagine bathing in a tub of worms and eating some of them'.

 Clearly these are extremist views and a form of mind control that is unacceptable